 At my current institution, our office has developed a culture around the Gallup Strengths model.
 We have each taken the Gallup Strengths test and showcased to our colleagues how our strengths are demonstrated in the workplace.
-This has allowed us an unique opportunity to see which personality type would be best suited for completing a task and who to go to if we are struggling with the necessary skillset to complete a project.
+This has allowed us a unique opportunity to see which personality type would be best suited for completing a task and who to go to if we are struggling with the necessary skill set to complete a project.

 My top five strengths include:

 Having the ability to quantify our personality strengths in our office has been a wonderful benefit to everyone and has helped us better understand ourselves at the same time.
 These are the ways that my strengths manifest: